ChristophReich1996/Pade-Activation-Unit/README.md

 negative slope=0.3 (`initial_shape=leaky_relu_0_3`), Leaky ReLU negative slope=-0.5 (`initial_shape=leaky_relu_m0_5`),
 Tanh (`initial_shape=tanh`), Swish (`initial_shape=swish`), Sigmoid (`initial_shape=sigmoid`).

-If a different nominator and denominator degree or `initial_shape=None` us utilized the PAU is initialized with random weights/shape.
+If a different nominator and denominator degree or `initial_shape=None` is utilized the PAU is initialized with random weights.

 If you would like to fix the weights of multiple PAUs in a `nn.Module` just call `module = pau.freeze_pau(module)`.